-Retail NI unveils third annual supplier showcase event celebrating local producers and manufacturers

-Building on the success of last year’s event, this year’s showcase is set to be even more impactful, offering unparalleled opportunities for networking and collaboration.
+Retail NI Unveils Third Annual Supplier Showcase Event Celebrating Local Producers and Manufacturers

-Supported by key partners Biopax Limited, Hinch Distillery, Bobby’s Foods, Invest NI, and the Department for Business and Trade, the event is scheduled to take place on Wednesday March 12, from 3pm-6pm at Titanic Belfast.
+Supported by key partners Biopax Limited, Hinch Distillery, Bobby’s Foods, Invest NI, and the Department for Business and Trade, the event is scheduled to take place on Wednesday 12th March 2025, from 3-6 pm at Titanic Belfast.

 The event is an opportunity for players in the retail and wholesale sectors to network with suppliers and promote and celebrate the huge contribution local producers and manufacturers make to the wider economy.